 Flying For Freedom

-Trig CEO Andy Davis said, “The Flying for Freedom initiative is a true inspiration, Trig are proud to support such a worthy cause.
+Trig CEO Andy Davis said, “The Flying for Freedom initiative is a true inspiration, Trig is proud to support such a worthy cause.
 The mission to fly to the South Pole in flex-wing aircraft has never been attempted by able bodied pilots.”

 “It’s great that our wounded service personnel are attempting such an incredible journey as part of their own recovery.”

-Throughout the 4,000 mile journey each aircraft’s flight path can be broadcast and tracked in real time; using the TT21’s ADS-B capabilities and onboard GPS equipment.
-Trig’s TY91 radio will allow each polar pilot to communicate to fellow team members within the Flying for Freedom formation.
+Throughout the 2,000-mile journey each aircraft’s flight path can be broadcast and tracked in real time; using the TT21’s ADS-B capabilities and the onboard TN72 GPS.